Make your irrigation system effective with usTriace

-Subsoil irrigation system is usually installed under soil at depth of 10-20 inches.
+A subsoil irrigation system is usually installed under the soil at depth of 10-20 inches.
 The pipes have numerous micro holes, through which moisture reaches the plant roots.
-Such system is most convenient for large green spaces with tree, bushes and grapes.
+Such a system is most convenient for large green spaces with trees, bushes and grapes.
 It can also be effectively used in greenhouses, where regular digging is not performed.
 Water flows directly to the plant’s root system, without moistening the topsoil.
 The irrigation rate depends on the climatic zone of your area.
-If you have a variety of similar plants, automatic irrigations is an ideal option.
+If you have a variety of similar plants, automatic irrigation is an ideal option.

 Adjusting the device, you should focus on balancing the intensity of water flow and the ability to absorb water.
 Moisture should have time to be absorbed to prevent the formation of puddles and dirt, which can cause tough crust when the surface dries, preventing oxygen to reach the plant roots.

-The drawback of this method is that the water is sprayed unevenly in the case of a strong wind or insufficient pressure.
-Besides, water can fall not only on plants, but also paths.
+The drawback of this method is that the water is sprayed unevenly in the case of strong wind or insufficient pressure.
+Besides, water can fall not only on plants but also paths.

 Drip irrigation and its features

 Drip irrigation is the most rational method for gardens, greenhouses and flowerbeds.
-The operation principle is based on the flow of water in small portions directly to the roots though the drip tape connected to an irrigation pipe.
-This method doesn’t prevent air access to the roots and doesn’t contribute to the soil structure deterioration.
-In this case you can avoid overdrying or flooding.
+The operation principle is based on the flow of water in small portions directly to the roots through the drip tape connected to an irrigation pipe.
+This method doesn’t prevent air access to the roots and doesn’t contribute to soil structure deterioration.
+In this case, you can avoid overdrying or flooding.

-The main disadvantage of such irrigation system is a high probability of pipe clogging, which occurs as a result of soil particles entering the holes.
-Therefore, the system needs periodic cleaning.
+The main disadvantage of such an irrigation system is a high probability of pipe clogging, which occurs as a result of soil particles entering the holes.
+Therefore, the system needs a periodic cleaning.

-Such watering method can be done with a drip tape, a stiff hose with micro holes, or plastic pipes of small diameter.
+Such a watering method can be done with drip tape, a stiff hose with micro holes, or small diameter plastic pipes.
 These elements should be laid along the beds with plants and connected to a common pipe.
-Around the tree trunk the tape is laid in a spiral to provide uniform water distribution to the roots.
+Around the tree trunk, the tape is laid in a spiral to provide uniform water distribution to the roots.
 Plastic pipes are usually used for stationary beds.